kuwisdelu/MSIResearch/magi-help.md

 Northeastern University members also have access to the Discovery cluster which includes over 50,000 CPU cores and 525 GPUs.

-You should use Magi node if:
+You should use Magi if:

 - You need faster single-core performance
 - You need fast SSD storage for out-of-core computing
 - You need less than 192 GB of memory
 - You need more memory on a GPU than is available on Discovery
 - You need software that is not available on Discovery
+- Your data is already available on Magi

 You should use Discovery if: